Stabilized Neural Differential Equations for Learning Dynamics with Explicit Constraints: Stabilized Neural Differential Equations

 \paragraph{Theoretical guarantees.} First, note that ultimately we still want $f_{\theta}$ to approximate the assumed ground truth dynamics $f$.
-However, \cref{snde_general} explicitly modifies the right hand side of the NDE.
-The following theorem provides necessary and sufficient conditions under which $f_{\theta}$ can still learn the correct dynamics when using a different right hand side. \begin{theorem}[adapted from \citet{CH95}] Consider an NDE
+However, \cref{snde_general} explicitly modifies the right-hand side of the NDE.
+The following theorem provides necessary and sufficient conditions under which $f_{\theta}$ can still learn the correct dynamics when using a different right-hand side. \begin{theorem}[adapted from \citet{chin1995stabilization}] Consider an NDE

 on an invariant manifold $\mathcal{M} = \{u \in \sR^n \,;\, g(u) = 0\}$.
 A vector field $\dot u = h_{\theta}(u)$ admits all solutions of \cref{eq:prop1} on $\mathcal{M}$ if and only if $h_{\theta}|_{\mathcal{M}} = f_{\theta}|_{\mathcal{M}}.$ \end{theorem}